 On average, ten Aboriginal students enter the Faculty of Law each year, for a total of approximately 30 across all three years.

-What are the minimum GPA and LSAT scores for an Aboriginal applicant to be considered competitive?
+Are there minimum GPA and LSAT scores for an applicant to be competitive?

-There are no strict cut-offs with regard to GPAs and LSAT scores for Aboriginal applicants.
+There are no strict cut-offs with regard to GPAs and LSAT scores for any applicant.
 As mentioned above, Our JD admissions process is designed to identify exceptional students who will bring a broad and complex set of life experiences to the study of law.

-We read your application with equal emphasis on your LSAT, GPA and personal essays.
-The review process is holistic, which means that we look at all of these factors together.
-While GPAs and LSATS play a role, we rely on the essays for information that cannot be conveyed by numbers.
+We give a full reading to your application with equal emphasis on your LSAT, GPA and personal essays.
+The review process is context sensitive, which means that we look at all of these factors together.
+While academic records and LSAT scores play a role in our assessment, we rely on the essays for information that cannot be conveyed by numbers.

 What sort of financial aid options are available for Aboriginal JD students?